Tenphun0503/rmsys/Note/1_BackEndDev.md

 ## Testing

 ## Conclusion
+Perk
 - used lombok to print log in case of better maintenance
-- Wrote detailed development documentation
+- Wrote detailed development documentation Problem-Solution
+- 19 length long data loss precision when it is sent to frontend
+  - Use a self-defined objectMapper and put it into spring mvc message converters.
+- Trying to use metaObjectHandler to autofill filed like createUser createTime, but it doesn't provide way to get current session
+  - Use ThreadLocal to save current user of the session since each transaction(doFilter->update->updateFill) is happened in one thread